-Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left or above (mobile) this article.
+Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left.
 To learn more about the difference between term and permanent life insurance please continue reading below.

 Now that you understand the basics of how life insurance works, let’s discuss the different kinds.